josiah-wolf-oberholtzer/oovu/README.md

 Just copy the entire `oovu` project into your Max 6 `packages` directory.

 Open the `oovu-overview` from Max's `extras` menu, and start exploring.

+Or right-click in any patcher and "Paste From" > oovu!